Denver Ecstatic Dance

 Social Health

-Ecstatic dance provides a way to express yourself and to interact with others in a nonverbal manner.
+Ecstatic dance provides a way to express yourself and to interact with others (either with the facilitator in a 1:1 session or in group sessions) in a nonverbal manner.
 While the majority of human interaction is based upon conversation, ecstatic dance allows for its participants to curiously consider other methods of communication.
+Even if no direct communication is made between individuals, simply existing in a pressure-free space with others can be beneficial.
 Not only does this feed the imagination, but it also serves as a refreshing and unintimidating communal platform for those with verbal disabilities or social limitations.

-While ecstatic dance can certainly be practiced individually, the group setting of ecstatic dance serves many ends.
+The group or 1:1 setting of ecstatic dance serves many ends.
 Throughout the session individual participants move freely, and therein is a mutual invitation for everyone else to move freely.
-Observing a companion’s lack of inhibition inspires further inhibition in the observer.
+Observing a companion’s lack of inhibition inspires less inhibition in the observer.
 Dancing as a group also serves to keep each individual’s energy up (though lying peacefully on the floor is welcome!) much in the same way that group exercise classes create an accountable, encouraging environment.

 Connect with Nature